 DC residents fulfill all the obligations of US citizenship and yet are denied representation.

-• DC has 712,000 residents, more than Vermont and Wyoming and comparable with other states including Delaware, Alaska, and several others.
+- DC has about 700,000 residents, more than Vermont and Wyoming and comparable with other states including Delaware, Alaska, and several others.

 We are Washington, DC—the 51st State.